jasonious/create-release/README.md

 # Create Release

-Use this action create a changelog of all the changes since hte last release, then generate a new release and tag
+Use this action create a changelog of all the changes since the last release, then generate a new release and tag

 # Usage
 Include the following step in an existing workflow: